 If you need to debug applications while they are running as server applications, the best that can be done is to sprinkle write instructions through your code (remembering that the interpreter output window will appear on the server, not necessarily on your workstation).
-You can use the executeWhen instruction around the write instructions so that they do not have to be removed but are executed only when testing.
+You can use the executeWhen instruction along with a conditionally defined debug tag around the write instructions so that they do not have to be removed but are executed only when testing.

-Note For more information about the executeWhen instruction, see Chapter 1 of the JADE Developer's Reference.
+Note For more information about the executeWhen instruction, see Chapter 1 of the Developer's Reference.